 One of the most critical elements of home theater design is the screen.
 But for many shoppers, deciding how big a screen to buy usually boils down to settling on a budget first, then comparing TVs from trusted brands within that price range and opting for the one with the best mix of features and size.
 In the end, though, many new TV buyers eventually end up wishing they had saved up for a larger display.

-To ensure that consumers get the most impact and immersion from their displays (and to ensure that viewers can actually appreciate the resolution of 1080p HD), two different organizations have developed recommendations for screen sizes relative to viewing distance.
+To ensure that consumers get the most impact and immersion from their displays, two different organizations have developed recommendations for screen sizes relative to viewing distance.

 - SMPTE (the Society of Motion Picture & Television Engineers) recommends a minimum viewing angle of 30 degrees.